 The vision of the Tahaddi Education Center is to be a place which promotes social integration and where youth will gain the necessary knowledge, skills and values to overcome poverty and its consequences.

 Its mission is to develop the academic and the social skills of this youth in order to empower them to achieve the best of their abilities.They take part in a program adapted to their needs, thanks to a team of qualified educators.

 The TEC offers a comprehensive 6-year program to over 200 unschooled children.
 The youth who attend the program have missed the normal school admission age, often for economic reasons.
 Some were not able to meet the entry requirements expected by the public school system, which is seldom adapted to address the needs of underprivileged children.
 Others simply dropped out of school.

 Graduating youth are provided with vocational training opportunities.
 The TEC is also a place of learning and empowerment

 Vocational training opportunities for graduating students

-After spending at least 5 years in Tahaddi's full time program, graduating youth are provided with the opportuniity to learn a trade through vocational training.
+After spending at least 5 years in Tahaddi's full-time program, graduating youth are provided with the opportunity to learn a trade through vocational training.
 Gaining professional skills is a way to break the cycle of poverty and fulfill our mission of empowerment and integration.

-Our career counsellor meets individuallly with each child and they fill out a questionnaire to help them understand their likings and strengths.
-The social worker organizes visits in vocational training colleges.
+Our career counselor meets individually with each child and they fill out a questionnaire to help them understand their likings and strengths.
+The social worker organizes visits to vocational training colleges.